-De Winton Station Garden Railway
+DeWinton Station Garden Railway

 Introduction

-“Everything man creates or acquires begins in the form of desire...that desire is taken on the first lap of its journey, from the abstract to the concrete, into the workshop of the imagination, where plans for its transition are created and organized.
+Everything man creates or acquires begins in the form of desire...that desire is taken on the first lap of its journey, from the abstract to the concrete, into the workshop of the imagination, where plans for its transition are created and organized.

-The first step is the formation of a definite, practical plan, or plans through which this transformation may be made.” ~ Napoleon Hill
+The first step is the formation of a definite, practical plan, or plans through which this transformation may be made. ~ Napoleon Hill

-This quote was taken from the book, Think and Grow Rich, which best describes how many exciting and successful ventures come to be, including the concept for De Winton Station circa 1915 “Old Town”, conceived by Barrie L. Roberts - the company founder.
+This quote was taken from the book, Think and Grow Rich, which best describes how many exciting and successful ventures come to be, including the concept for DeWinton Station circa 1915 “Old Town”, conceived by Barrie L. Roberts - the company founder.

-Barrie L. Roberts and Jytte Birkholm
+Barrie L. Roberts and Katharina Derksen

-Barrie & Jytte your hosts
+Barrie & Katharina your hosts

-Welcome to our home and my G-scale train displays.
-The era “circa 1915” depicts the year of birth of my father, Richard A. Roberts, a realtor who developed the property and the Valleyview Acres subdivision.
+The era Circa 1915 depicts the year of birth of my father, Richard A. Roberts, a realtor and retired career soldier who developed the property and the Valleyview Acres subdivision.
+Father (a.k.a.
+Robbie or Dick) served with the PPCLI in Italy during WWII, then enlisted with the LdSH upon returning from overseas.

-All of the trees were planted by his hand (and my back) with the exception of the grouping on the east side.
+All of the trees were planted by Dick's hand (and my back) with the exception of the grouping on the east side.
 These native poplar trees have now matured to provide an excellent wind shelter for the home, and to allow a certain amount of privacy.

-My mother Joan's love of gardening gave me the inspiration to enhance the garden aspect of the garden railway.
+My mother Joan's love of gardening gave me the inspiration to enhance the garden aspect of the railway.
 My parent's once beautiful vegetable gardens have been given up considering my personal handicap and the need for continual upkeep.

 As you can tell by my writings, I have a certain respect and fondness for my ancestry, all of whom have served in the great World Wars of past, and then lived through the depression years.
 As a baby boomer, I did not experience first hand these events but I do appreciate the life that they had endured or sacrificed to provide to my generation and yours, the freedoms we now so easily take for granted.